Auxeno/lotus/readme.md

 ---

 Lotus is a reinforcement learning library written in pure JAX.
-It supports `jit`, `vmap`, and `pmap` for efficient training and scaling across hardware accelerators.
+It supports `jit`, `vmap`, and `pmap` for efficient training and scaling on hardware accelerators.

 ### Example